vossisboss/tutorial-series/Create-footer-for-all-pages.md

 </footer>
 ```

-Welldone👏!
-You now have a footer across all pages of your portfolio site.
+Well done! 👏 You now have a footer across all pages of your portfolio site.
 In the next part of this tutorial, you'll learn how to set up a site menu for linking to your homepage and other pages as you add them.